zabaras/MH-MDGM/README.md

 ## Inverse model

-To estimate the parameter in the Bayesian inverse problem, you can change the directions and run corresponding  example (Gaussian/ Channel) for inverse modeling using MCMC (refer the paper for details):
+To estimate the parameter in the Bayesian inverse problem, you can change the directions and run corresponding  example (Gaussian/ Channel) for inverse modeling using MCMC (refer to the paper for details):

 For example, to estimate  the Channel random field for the 16 and 16_32 experiment: